Venus faces young pretender Ostapenko on Centre Court

 "I think I stretch a little harder now.
 But only because I enjoy it."

-(Reporting by Clare Lovell, editing by Pritha Sarkar)
+Reporting by Clare Lovell, editing by Pritha Sarkar

-LONDON Top seed Angelique Kerber was knocked out of the last-16 of Wimbledon by Garbine Muguruza on Monday, ensuring she will lose her world number one ranking.

-LONDON Andy Murray continued his Wimbledon tour of awkward and unpredictable opponents and booked his spot in the quarter-finals with a 7-6(1) 6-4 6-4 victory over showman Benoit Paire on Monday.